nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

    loggers.<name>.nameRegex
     loggers.<name>.nameRegex specifies the regular expression used to match the logger name.
     The regular expressions are used to narrow down the loggers that are the targets of logger configuration.
-    Matched to logger name specified when acquiring the logger (that is, the logger name specified in the parameter of  :java:extdoc:`LoggerManager#get <nablarch.core.log.LoggerManager.get(java.lang.String)>`).
+    Matched to logger name specified when acquiring the logger (that is, the logger name specified in the argument of  :java:extdoc:`LoggerManager#get <nablarch.core.log.LoggerManager.get(java.lang.String)>`).

    loggers.<name>.level
     Specify the name of loggers.<Name>.level :java:extdoc:`LogLevel <nablarch.core.log.basic.LogLevel>` .